nikhxxt/CYBERSECURITY-APEX-TASK-2/openVAS.md

 ---

-## 🧠 Final Analysis & Recommendations
+## 🧠 Analyst Reflection & Recommendations

-The Metasploitable2 VM is intentionally vulnerable, but this scan highlights real-world risks that exist in outdated systems.
-The presence of backdoors, buffer overflows, and plaintext protocols provides multiple attack vectors.
+Metasploitable2 is designed to be vulnerable, but this scan illustrates how similar configurations in real-world systems could be exploited.
+The presence of backdoors, buffer overflows, and plaintext protocols provides multiple entry points for attackers.

 ### ✅ Action Plan:

-- Patch all outdated software immediately
+- Apply patches to all outdated services
-- Disable unnecessary and insecure services
+- Remove or disable unnecessary and insecure protocols
-- Implement firewall rules to restrict access
+- Configure firewall rules to block unauthorized access
-- Monitor network traffic for suspicious activity
+- Monitor network traffic for anomalies and suspicious behavior

 ---

-## 🔗 Related Reports
+## 🔗 Supporting Reports

 - [Nmap Scan Report](./nmap_scan_report.md)
 - [Firewall Configuration](./iptables_firewall_configuration_report.md)